Capacity development Ethiopia case study

 A number of activities were undertaken during the first year of NIPN implementation to address the immediate capacity needs at the individual, organizational and systemic level .These needs were identified through the experiences with the “Learning-by- Doing” demonstration project (see later), rapid capacity needs assessments by direct NIPN stakeholders and were initiated in advance of the NIPN capacity assessment workshop.

 Different approaches have been used, including short training courses, ‘learning by doing’ and peer learning.
-Details of individual capacity development activities undertaken by Ethiopia in 2018 and 2019 are summarized in the table below < insert link to pop-up table>.
+Details of individual capacity development activities undertaken by Ethiopia in 2018 and 2019 are summarized in the table below.

 Within EPHI a small, dedicated, team has been assigned to NIPN which collaborates with additional nutrition researchers from EPHI’s Food Science and Nutrition Directorate and other relevant directorates.
 Their capacity has been strengthened in project management, creating a common understanding of the NIPN approach, analytical and communication capacities and finally creating a better understanding of the different elements of a data repository.